ajwad-shaikh/CloudNine/README.md

 To get the project to work, you need the complete or at least part of the database -

+### 1. Full Fledged Installation
-1. Download the complete dataset from here -> [dataset.zip](https://drive.google.com/file/d/1wjWE7kmlHOFMN8FYHZd01rhKtsmpvUUh/view?usp=sharing) (890 MB)
+- Download the complete dataset from here -> [dataset.zip](https://drive.google.com/file/d/1wjWE7kmlHOFMN8FYHZd01rhKtsmpvUUh/view?usp=sharing) (890 MB)
 - You can then unpack the archive in `<project_root>/dataset`
 - This will help you run the project full-fledged with the similar images displayed alongside query image from the validation set
+### 2. MVP Installation
-2. Download the validation set of images from here -> [validation_set.zip](https://drive.google.com/file/d/12iaBgFLypnFJyy1DCQEjrm5WpckBc6q1/view?usp=sharing) (78 MB)
+- Download the validation set of images from here -> [validation_set.zip](https://drive.google.com/file/d/12iaBgFLypnFJyy1DCQEjrm5WpckBc6q1/view?usp=sharing) (78 MB)
 - You can then unpack the archive in `<project_root>/dataset/validation_set`
 - This will help you run the project as MVP, but will only return image names of the matched images from train set instead of actual images.

 ## Scripts in the Module